KPA-PH/KPA-ReversePNLB/README.md

 # KPA-shMonitor

 ## How to use it?

-Download **single website** - Only use a single website if you use one module or site.
-No other websites will be proxied within that domain.

 Before you run the **(shMonitor.exe)**, you must set your **(config.json)**.
 Enter your server IP addresses.
 See the sample below: